oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

-# Create Pages in the Application
+# Create Task and Workflow Pages in the Application

 ## Introduction

-In this hands-on lab, you will create a page for collecting new appointment requests.
-You will create pages for managing doctor appointments, incorporating workflows, task lists, and feedback.
+In this lab, you will extend the Employee Onboarding application by creating and configuring multiple pages that support the onboarding process.
+The workflow you built earlier will now be tied to user-facing pages, enabling hospital staff, IT teams, and doctors to initiate and act upon employee-related tasks.
+This exercise demonstrates how to create form pages, configure workflow processes, manage IT setup, schedule inductions, track tasks, and improve navigation, resulting in a fully functional onboarding solution.

 ### Objectives

 In this lab, you will learn how to:

-- Create the New Appointments page
+- Create the New Employee Page to capture employee details for onboarding.

-- Create the Patient Tasks page
-- Create the Doctors Task page
+- Configure Workflow Processes to automatically trigger onboarding workflows.

+- Build IT Tasks Page to handle email setup and laptop allocation.

+- Create Schedule Induction Page for HR to schedule induction sessions.

+- Develop Unified Task List Pages to view and act on tasks.

-- Modify the Task Details page
+- Customize Task Details Pages.

-- Create the Feedback page and View appointment workflows page
+- Create Workflow Console Pages for employees to monitor workflows they initiated or own.

+- Improve the Navigation Menu to provide easy access to tasks and workflows.

 Estimated Time: 20 minutes